-The debate and decision process involving scores of Conference Attendees meeting in a short period of time can be confusing and difficult.
-MA has adopted an abbreviated and modified set of rules based on Robert's Rules of Order (see Appendix II: Parliamentary Procedure).
-The Delegate/Regional Representative should read and understand these rules and be prepared to follow them.
+The debate and decision process involving many Conference Attendees meeting in a short time period can be confusing and difficult.
+MA has adopted an abbreviated, modified set of rules based on Robert's Rules of Order (Appendix II: Parliamentary Procedure).
+The Delegate/Regional Representative should read and understand these rules, and be prepared to follow them.